Chukwu3meka/Chukwu3meka/README.md

+Hi 👋

 <p style="width: 100px; margin: 0 auto;">
-I am a full stack developer with expertise in TypeScript, Rust, JavaScript.
-I guarantee high-quality code, scalable applications, and love collaboration, with excellent problem-solving skills.
-I am always eager to learn and embrace new technologies.
+I'm currently building a SASS - [WaveRD](https://www.waverd.com).
+I am a full stack developer with expertise in JavaScript/TypeScript with over 6 years actively building software solutions, contributing to open source and writing technical articles.

+Over the years, I have built production-ready scalable applications, and I love collaborate with experienced and aspiring devs to create applications that solve real world issues for a wide user base.
+In my leisure, I try to figure out how things are built, how they function, and why they were built in a specific way.
+I'm currently playing around with the Rust programming language and always eager to embrace new technologies.

 </p>

 ### Some articles I have published 📫